-Benue Assembly suspends 23 council chairmen - Daily Trust
+Benue assembly suspends 23 council chairmen - Daily Trust

-The Benue State House of Assembly on Wednesday recommended the suspension of the 23 local government chairmen in the state over alleged misappropriation of funds.
+The Benue State House of Assembly yesterday recommended the suspension of the 23 LGA chairmen in the state for alleged misappropriation of funds.

-Speaker of the House, Aondona Dajoh, announced the recommendation during plenary after a consideration of the report of the adhoc committee set-up to investigate the income and expenditures report forwarded to it by the Governor.
+Speaker of the house, Aondona Dajoh, announced their suspension during plenary after a consideration of the report of an ad hoc committee set up to investigate their income and expenditure report forwarded to it by the governor.

-Dajoh said that the suspension became necessary in order to pave the way for smooth and detailed investigation into the income and expenditures of the councils by the House.
+Dajoh said that the suspension became necessary in order to pave way for smooth and detailed investigation into the income and expenditure of the councils by the house.

-The lawmakers also resolved to extend the investigation to cover the whole tenure of the local government councils as they stressed that the three months report into the finances of the councils revealed serious infringements on the financial memorandum of local government and other extant laws governing the management of funds at the third tier of government.
+The lawmakers also resolved to extend the investigation to cover the whole tenure of the local government councils, as they stressed that the three months report into the finances of the councils revealed serious infringements on the financial memorandum of local governments and other extant laws governing the management of funds at the third tier of government.

-Earlier, Chairman of the adhoc committee, Peter Ipusu, revealed that his committee discovered huge financial misappropriation by the 23 LGs in the state and therefore among other things recommended the House to pass a resolution calling on the governor to suspend all the councils in order to give way for a detailed investigation into the income and expenditures of the councils.
+Earlier, Chairman of the ad hoc committee, Peter Ipusu, revealed that his committee discovered huge financial misappropriation by the 23 LGAs and therefore among other things recommended the house to pass a resolution calling on the governor to suspend all the councils in order to give way for a detailed investigation into their incomes and expenditures.

-Ipusu’s recommendation was made barely 24-hour after the House on Tuesday set up a three man ad-hoc committee to carry out an investigation into the income and expenditures of the 23 councils of the state.

-The committee headed by the member representing Katsina Ala West Constituency, Peter Ipusu, alongside, Manger Manger of Tarka Constituency and Cyril Ekong, representing Oju II Constituency are expected to do a thorough probe.

 Dollar payments are now available for ALL Nigerians.
 Our clients earn about $5,000 - $10,000 acquiring premium domains.
 Read testimonials from others who have benefited.
 Click here to start